|

 SWCPC 38

-This is an artificial collection of photographs from Deaf Smith County,
+This artificial collection of photographs from Deaf Smith County, Texas

-Deaf Smith County, in the Texas Panhandle, was organized in 1876, and the city of Hereford
+Deaf Smith County, in the Texas Panhandle, was organized in 1876; and the city

-serves as the county seat.
-Located on the Santa Fe Railroad near the original headquarters
+of Hereford serves as the county seat.
+Located on the Santa Fe Railroad near the

-of the XIT ranch, Hereford is a shipping center for local stock raisers.
+original headquarters of the XIT ranch, Hereford is a shipping center for local

 Delaney, Harry